Wine Tasting Experiences

-ThirtyFifty is an award-winning wine tasting company offering wine tasting courses and wine appreciation courses in the UK.
-The wine tastings are led by director Chris Scott or one of ThirtyFifty's team of wine experts, all qualified to WSET Level 3 or WSET Diploma and all experienced wine presenters.
+ThirtyFifty is an award-winning wine tasting company offering wine tasting events and wine appreciation courses in the UK.
+Our wine tastings are led by ThirtyFifty's team of wine experts, all are qualified to WSET Level 3 or WSET Diploma Level 4 and are experienced wine presenters.

 Wine Tasting Evenings, Days and Weekends

-For 2015 we have a full diary of evening, day and weekend wine tasting experiences available in different locations throughout the UK.
-Our Wine Tasting Evenings are available in London and Bristol, Liverpool, Manchester, Sheffield and Leicester and our Saturday One Day Wine Courses are run regularly in London, Bristol and Liverpool.
-The One Day Wine Course can also be booked as part of a Wine Tasting Weekend at several hotels in the UK.
+We have a range of evening, day and weekend wine tasting experiences available across the UK.
+Our Wine Tasting Evenings are available in London, Bristol, Cardiff, Liverpool, Leeds and Birmingham and our One Day Wine Courses are held in London and Buckinghamshire.
+The One Day Wine Course can also be booked as part of a Wine Tasting Weekend.

-You'll meet like-minded wine drinkers and learn in a small group of up to 18 people so can attend either by yourself or why not invite a friend or two along?
-If you have a group of over 10 people we can of course come to you, read more »
+You'll meet like-minded wine drinkers and learn in a small group of around 14 people so can attend either by yourself or why not invite a friend or two along?
+If you have a group of over 12 people we can of course come to you, read more »

 When most of us are offered a glass of wine, we might base our choice on its geographical region, the colour, or even the smell, but few of us go to the lengths of swirling the wine gently to release the appropriate aromatic molecules.
 It might sound silly, but this really is the best way to release the real scent.
 Smell and taste are so closely related that if you find a wine you love the smell of; chances are you should love the taste too.